tm-kiran-kumar/tm-kiran-kumar/README.md

 - I'm currently working as QA Engineer focused on building high-performance automation solutions. </a>

-- I recently built a mobile application for medication with combination of game for younger age persons. </a>
+- I recently built a mobile application with integration of health data and mobile game into the mobile gaming platform. </a>

 <h3 align="left">Current Project:</h3>